bootdotdev/blog/content/jobs/coding-interviews-why-you-shouldnt-give-homework.md

 - Don't make homework take longer than an hour.
 Don't make it busy work, make it an interesting but solveable problem, ideally connected to the domain of the job description.
 - Give the homework before any serious interviews.
 Don't make candidates sit through several interviews, only to be handed homework afterwards.
 - Don't give homework if the candidate can point to projects or open source code they've written.
-The point of homework is to verify a basic level of techincal proficiency.
+The point of homework is to verify a basic level of technical proficiency.
 If they already have proof, just move on to the real interviewing.

 {{< cta1 >}}